The linear stability of Reissner-Nordstr\"om spacetime: the full subextremal range

-We believe the above system is the most complete (and the easiest) way to approach the estimates in Reissner--Nordstr\"om spacetime in its full generality\footnote{It is interesting to observe that the one equation used in \cite{DHR} to prove the linear stability of Schwarzschild can be neglected in Reissner--Nordstr\"om in favor of the two equations above which have no equivalent in the gravitational perturbations of Schwarzschild.}, for $|Q|<M$.
+\eeaa We call the above system the \textit{mixed spin $\pm1$ and spin $\pm2$ Regge--Wheeler system}.
+Observe that since $\qf$ is related to $\pf$ and $\qf^\F$ through the relation \eqref{relation}, the above system is equivalent\footnote{It is interesting to observe that the one equation used in \cite{DHR} to prove the linear stability of Schwarzschild can be neglected in Reissner--Nordstr\"om in favor of the two equations above (which have no correspondence in the gravitational perturbations of Schwarzschild).} to the system of three equations obtained in \cite{Giorgi4} and \cite{Giorgi5}.
+The two quantities $\qf^\F$ and $\pf$ therefore play the role of gravitational and electromagnetic radiation respectively for perturbations of Reissner--Nordstr\"om spacetime.